NJ (908) 688-5577

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our offices located in Union, NJ and the Upper East Side, Manhattan .
+If you have any questions please feel free to contact our offices located in Union, NJ and New York .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Many people over age 65 develop foot problems.
 One of the most common of these problems is plantar fasciitis, which causes pain in the heel of the foot.
 Plantar fasciitis is when the band of connective tissue running from the heel to the toes on the sole of the foot is overstretched or micro tears occur.
 Prevention of plantar fasciitis includes improving posture and walking properly, stretching the calves and ankles regularly, wearing shoes that fit well, and rolling tennis balls or frozen water bottles under the feet while sitting down to stretch and stimulate the bottoms of the feet.
 If you are a senior who continues to have heel pain or a caregiver of a senior complaining of such pain, see a podiatrist who can properly diagnose the condition and provide appropriate treatment.

 Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Advanced Podiatry.
+If you have any concerns about your feet and ankles, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 The Elderly and Their Feet